 What an Operational Strategy Is and Where It Fits With Other Strategies

 Welcome to a new series on operational strategy!
-Over the next few posts, we’ll explore how organizations can put their operational strategies into action, go about executing those strategies (a much different process than acting on them), and ultimately achieve the results those strategies are aiming for.
-We’ve broken down each one of these — action, execution, and results — into separate discussions because operational strategy itself is no simple endeavor.
+Over the next four posts, we’ll explore how organizations can put their operational strategies into action, successfully implement them, go about executing them, and ultimately achieve the results those strategies are aiming for.
+We’ve broken down each one of these — action, implementation, execution, and results — into separate discussions because operational strategy itself is no simple endeavor.

 As different departments within an organization have their own goals, processes, and strategies, it can be difficult to zoom out to see how they function together as part of an operational strategy.
 Often, developing, enacting, and measuring an operational strategy requires an independent consultant to manage on behalf of an organization so that departments can continue their respective projects while also staying in alignment with the overall operational strategy.